-In order to be Allowed, your General Unsecured Claim must either (1) be listed by the Debtors in their Schedules filed with the bankruptcy court as a liability that is not disputed, unliquidated or contingent, or (2) be set forth in a proof of claim that was properly filed with the bankruptcy court on or before the Bar Date, which [was] March 15, 2018.9 Any such claim will be deemed Allowed unless an objection to the claim is filed - in which case you will receive notice and an opportunity to respond - and the Claim is then Disallowed by Order of the bankruptcy court.
-As noted above (see Section III(C)(3)), General Unsecured Claims of approximately [$$] have been asserted.
-The process for allowance of Claims is described in greater detail below (see Section VII).
+In order to be Allowed, your General Unsecured Claim must either (1) be listed by the Debtors in their Schedules filed with the Bankruptcy Court as a liability that is not disputed, unliquidated or contingent, or (2) be set forth in a proof of claim that was properly filed with the Bankruptcy Court on or before the Bar Date, which [was] March 15, 2018.
+Any such claim will be deemed Allowed unless an objection to the claim is filed - in which case you will receive notice and an opportunity to respond - and the Claim is then Disallowed by Order of the Bankruptcy Court.
+The process for allowance of Claims is described in greater detail below (see Section VII on pages [16-19]).

-on a cost-of-living index, of the priority ceiling for employee compensation and benefits.
+&lt;sup>6 This seemingly arbitrary figure is the result of a mechanism adopted by Congress for automatic adjustment, based on a cost-of-living index, of the priority ceiling for employee compensation and benefits.

-9 However, a bar date of July 28, 2018 applies solely to claims of governmental units.
+&lt;sup>7 However, a bar date of July 28, 2018 applies solely to claims of governmental units.